 Food Allergies (or Intolerances)

-Many German Shepherds have allergic skin reactions to common ingredients used in commercial dog foods and treats.
+Many German Shepherds have allergic skin reactions to common ingredients used in commercial dog food options and treats.
 The most common culprits are the animal proteins commonly found in chicken, beef, and eggs.
 Your canine could also be allergic to grains, dairy, root vegetables, or preservatives.
-If your vet suspects food allergies, they may suggest an elimination diet or allergy testing to help identify the cause of the following symptoms:7,8
+If your vet suspects food allergy, they may suggest an elimination diet or allergy testing to help identify the cause of the following symptoms7,8:

 - Excessive itching, scratching, hair loss, or a dull coat